frenchie4111/resume/src/Resume.md

  - Developed simulator tool in Objective C in order to improve the **scalability** of an OSX Server Application.
- - Created **fullstack** web application in NodeJS / AngularJS that processes hundreds of thousand of bugs in order to produce actionable insights for PMs.
+ - Created **fullstack** web application in NodeJS / AngularJS that processes hundreds of thousand of tickets in order to produce actionable insights.

 :::::
 ::::